rohan843/cybersecurity-notes/README.md

 **Router**: Routers connect networks and direct traffic, based on the IP address of the destination network.
 Routers allow devices on different networks to communicate with each other.
 In the TCP/IP model, routers are a part of the network layer.
 The IP address of the destination network is contained in the IP header.
 The router reads the IP header information and forwards the packet to the next router on the path to the destination.
 This continues until the packet reaches the destination network.
 Routers can also include a firewall feature that allows or blocks incoming traffic based on information in the transmission.
 This stops malicious traffic from entering the private network and damaging the local area network.

 **Modems**: It is a device that connects a router to the internet and enables internet access to a LAN.
+ISPs provide internet connectivity via telephone lines or coaxial cables.
+Modems receive transmissions or digital signals from the internet and translate them into analog signals that can travel through the physical connection provided by an ISP.
+Usually, modems connect to a router that takes the decoded transmissions and sends them on to the local network.

 **Devices and desktop computers**: These are everyday devices, such as personal computers, laptops, mobile phones, and tablets.
 Each device and desktop computer has a unique MAC address and IP address, which identify it on the network.
 They also have a network interface that sends and receives data packets.
 These devices can connect to the network via a hard wire or a wireless connection.